Caminito del Rey Walk – 2023 Update on What you need to Know

 Arriving at the Caminito del Rey

-The Camino del Rey walk is linea, you can only start the walk at one end, this is the North access point, you finish the walk at the South exit point.
-For me the most logical thing to do if you arrive by car is this…drive to the North entrance, park your car and start the walk through the entrance tunnel.
+The Camino del Rey walk is linea, you can only start the walk at one end, this is the North access point, you have to finish the walk at the South exit point.
+For me the most logical thing to do if you arrive by car is this…follow road signs to the North entrance, park your car and start the walk through the entrance tunnel.

-When you finish the walk at the South end, directly opposite the Garganta Hotel is a bus stop, buses run several times per hour and run none stop between the North and South points, taking around 15 minutes each way.
+When you finish the walk at the South end, directly opposite the Garganta Hotel is a bus stop.
+Buses run several times per hour and are none stop between the North and South points, taking around 15 minutes each way.
 You can pay the driver in cash, the cost is €2 pp (correct price for 2023) and the bus will take you right back to the North access right where you started.

 If you have time however, I can personally recommend a well deserved pit-stop in the outdoor terrace bar of La Garganta Hotel, where you can rest your tired legs and marvel over the amazing walk you just completed.